Artistic Leadership

 RC Board President and Managing Board Member, Attorney - Simone Bonino

-RC Board Vice-President/Marketing Chair, VP Product Marketing, Altair Engineering, Inc. - Jennifer Pasha
+RC Board Vice-President/Marketing Chair, VP Product Marketing, Altair Engineering, Inc. - William Yeats

-RC Board Treasurer, Executive Assistant - Ayana Thomas
+RC Board Treasurer, Insurance Adjuster - Ayana Thomas

 RC Board Secretary, Vocalist, Music Teacher - Jehoon Drummond